extension-js/extension.js/programs/develop/webpack/plugin-extension/feature-scripts/README.md

 Handles all script-like entries in a browser extension: `background.scripts`, `background.service_worker`, `content_scripts` (JS and CSS), and `user_scripts.api_script`.
 It creates proper Rspack entries, applies framework‑aware wrappers for content scripts (React, Vue, Svelte, Preact, TypeScript, JavaScript), enables HMR during development, and ensures correct publicPath resolution in production.
 This module is part of the Extension.js project.

 Emits and wires bundles for all script‑related manifest fields and optional extras provided via `includeList`.
-For content scripts, it can inject a wrapper that isolates styles via Shadow DOM and wires CSS import handling and HMR.
-Wrapper activation is explicit: add `'use shadow-dom'` at the top of your content script file to enable the wrapper.
+For content scripts, a wrapper is applied by default that isolates styles via Shadow DOM and wires CSS import handling and HMR automatically.
+No directives are required.
 For background workers, it respects classic vs module workers.

 | Manifest field              | includeList key               | Output path example                        |
 | --------------------------- | ----------------------------- | ------------------------------------------ |